Title: Carpenter, home builder, pastor

 The successful carpenter found his skill led to homebuilding jobs in Philadelphia.
 By 1900 they settled in the Frankford section of the city.
 He became a contractor in nearby Wissinoming where they moved a few years later, as the size of their family grew.

 Sometime before the turn of the century his brother, Ambrose, came north, married, and joined him in the homebuilding business.
 By the time of the Great War in 1917, Thaddeus left his business to his brother, followed his heart, and entered full-time Christian ministry.
-Whether he pursued formal training or just deepened his study of the Bible is unknown.
+Perhaps he took some formal training but, most likely, he just deepened his own personal study of the Bible.

-The 1920 census shows the family was still in the same home but Thaddeus listed his job as a minister.
-His obituary says he was affiliated with the Christian Welfare Institute at 7th and Race Streets.
-By 1930 they were living in Stockton, New Jersey, on the Delaware River north of Washington’s Crossing.
+The 1920 census shows the family was still in the same home, but Thaddeus listed his job as a minister.
+His obituary says he was affiliated with the Christian Welfare Institute at 7th and Race Streets for a time, then moved to Stockton, New Jersey, on the Delaware River north of Washington’s Crossing.
 He accepted the invitation of a small congregation to be their pastor at Stockton Baptist Church.

-They couldn’t pay him very much, but Thaddeus didn’t want that much, working for more for a cause than for compensation.
+They couldn’t pay him very much, but Thaddeus didn’t want that much, working more for a cause than for compensation.
 He knew he wasn’t a seminary grad, nor was he young.
 Plus, he supplemented his income by working for his two sons.
-They were both home builders and both single, living with their parents.
+They were both home builders and both single, living with their parents in Stockton.

 Sometime during the Depression he surrendered the pulpit to a younger man.
 In 1936 Jennie died of a heart blockage at age 72 and was buried at Mount Moriah.
 During this same decade, Thaddeus hung up his hammer for good, but kept busy by presiding over the Ministerial Association of the Church of God in Camden.